Hello, we are Michelle and Calvin.

 From a balcony to four acres

 In the spring of 2019, we traded in our bustling downtown balcony garden for four acres of rolling farmland.
 We loved the lifestyle and all that Montreal had to offer—its historic architecture, coffee shops and patios, lively parks and green laneways.
 Living in Montreal taught us much and the city will always hold a place in our hearts.
+Take a walk through our garden >

 A feeling of abundance